WeblateOrg/weblate/docs/user/files.rst

 Add as translation (``translate``)
     Imported translations are added as translations.
 This is the most common usecase, and the default behavior.

+    Only translations are used from the uploaded file and no additional content.
 Add as suggestion (``suggest``)
     Imported translations are added as suggestions, do this when you want to have your uploaded strings reviewed.

+    Only translations are used from the uploaded file and no additional content.
 Add as translation needing edit (``fuzzy``)
     Imported translations are added as translations needing edit.
 This can be useful when you want translations to be used, but also reviewed.

+    Only translations are used from the uploaded file and no additional content.
 Replace existing translation file (``replace``)
     Existing file is replaced with new content.
 This can lead to loss of existing translations, use with caution.